 The reason you would want to control the amount of light that hits the sensor on your camera is to ensure the subject matter of your photo stays sharp and the details are not lost.
 Of course, unless that’s your goal.
 Then, by all means, slow those shutter speeds down.

 The last variable of the exposure triangle is ISO.
 This is the most complicated of the three variables.
 That’s why for beginner photographers it’s easiest to think of ISO as the sensitivity of the digital sensor in your camera.
+If you want to dive even deeper, you can read more about what is ISO in photography.

-- High ISO values mean the sensor needs to collect less light to make a correct exposure
+- High ISO values mean the sensor needs to collect less light to make a correct exposure.

-- Low ISO values mean the sensor needs to collect more light to make a correct exposure
+- Low ISO values mean the sensor needs to collect more light to make a correct exposure.

 Adding to that, it’s good to know that doubling the ISO means an increase by one stop of light.
 Conversely, halving the ISO means a decrease by one stop of light.